Mattilsynet/map-tf-wasmcloud-cr/README.md

 ## Prerequisites

+### NATS

+A working NATS infrastucture with Jetstream enabled, that is connectable from Google Cloud Run Services.

+### Predefined secrets

 This module requires three named secrets that must exist as 'Secrets' with a valid 'Secret Version' in Secret Manager.

 ```terraform